New physics searches with heavy-ion collisions at the LHC: Ultraperipheral collisions

 \subsection{Other BSM particles}

 There are several other possible BSM signals that couple to a pair of photons.
-It has been argued e.g.\ that $\gamma\gamma \to \gamma\gamma$ collisions can be used to search for radions~\cite{Richard:2017kot}, gravitons~\cite{Cheung:1999ja, Davoudiasl:1999di} and unparticles~\cite{Cakir:2007xb}.
+It has been argued \eg\ that $\gamma\gamma \to \gamma\gamma$ collisions can be used to search for radions~\cite{Richard:2017kot}, gravitons~\cite{Cheung:1999ja, Davoudiasl:1999di} and unparticles~\cite{Cakir:2007xb}.
 The UPC signatures would be resonances and/or a non-trivial interference pattern of these new contributions with the SM LbL background.
-The scalar radion would behave identically as the pseudoscalar ALP example discussed in Section~\ref{sec:alp}.
+The scalar radion would behave identically to the pseudoscalar ALP example discussed in Section~\ref{sec:alp}.
 Evaluating the search potential requires dedicated studies, in particular to compare with the reach of other studies sensitive to these models, such as the mono-photon searches in standard $pp$ collisions.
 In the case of unparticles, unitarity and bootstrap bounds must be accounted for as well~\cite{Grinstein:2008qk, Delgado:2009vb, Kathrein:2010ej}.

 Charged supersymmetric (SUSY) particles like sleptons and charginos are also natural targets for $\gamma\gamma$ collisions, especially in the squeezed regime where the standard lepton-plus-missing-$E_T$ searches lose sensitivity.
-Unfortunately, the existing limits from LEP already exclude the parameter space, in simplified SUSY scenarios, which is accessible to HI collisions.
-It may however be possible to extract a competitive limit with $\gamma\gamma$ collisions from the proton beams~\cite{Beresford:2018pbt, Harland-Lang:2018hmi}.
+Although the parameter space accessible to HI collisions has already been ruled out by LEP for simplified SUSY scenarios, it may be possible to extract a competitive limit with $\gamma\gamma$ collisions from the proton beams~\cite{Beresford:2018pbt, Harland-Lang:2018hmi}.

 Magnetic monopoles necessarily couple strongly to photons~\cite{Dirac:1931kp}.
 Hence it has been suggested that $\gamma\gamma$ collisions are a natural candidate for monopole searches, either by direct detection~\cite{Kurochkin:2006jr, Epele:2012jn, Reis:2017rvb, Baines:2018ltl}, by the formation of monopolium bound-states~\cite{Epele:2012jn, Reis:2017rvb, Fanchiotti:2017nkk} or via the contribution of virtual monopole loops to LbL scattering~\cite{Ginzburg:1982fk, Ginzburg:1998vb, Abbott:1998mw}.
-However, these approaches have been criticized for their reliance on perturbative loop expansions in the strong monopole coupling~\cite{Gamberg:1999tv, Milton:2006cp}.
+However, these approaches have been criticised for their reliance on perturbative loop expansions in the strong monopole coupling~\cite{Gamberg:1999tv, Milton:2006cp}.
 Such limitations are circumvented in the production mechanism from classical EM fields discussed next.